PropelAuth/react/README.md

 A React library for managing authentication in the browser, backed by [PropelAuth](https://www.propelauth.com?ref=github).

-[PropelAuth](https://www.propelauth.com?ref=github) is a prebuilt, hosted authentication solution focused on a great developer experience.
+[PropelAuth](https://www.propelauth.com?ref=github) makes it easy to add authentication and authorization to your B2B/multi-tenant application.

+Your frontend gets a beautiful, safe, and customizable login screen.
+Your backend gets easy authorization with just a few lines of code.
+You get an easy-to-use dashboard to config and manage everything.

 ## Documentation

-- Full reference this library is [here](https://docs.propelauth.com/reference/frontend-apis/react.html)
+- Full reference this library is [here](https://docs.propelauth.com/reference/frontend-apis/react)
 - Getting started guides for PropelAuth are [here](https://docs.propelauth.com/)

 ## Questions?